Phenformin is used in the treatment of type 2 diabetes

 How it works

-Phenformin restores body's ability to use insulin to lower blood sugar level.
-Also, decreases amount of glucose absorbed from food in the intestine and decreases glucose production from liver.
+Phenformin restores the body's ability to use insulin, lowering the blood sugar levels.
+Phenformin also decreases the amount of glucose absorbed from food in the intestine and decreases glucose production in the liver.

 Common side effects

 Nausea, Altered taste, Vomiting, Abdominal pain, Diarrhoea, Loss of appetite

 - Phenformin is generally prescribed in newly-diagnosed type 2 diabetes.
 Type 2 diabetes can be controlled with a proper diet alone or a diet along with exercise.
 Planned diet and exercising are always important when you have diabetes, even when you are taking antidiabetic medicines.

 - Phenformin does not help patients who have type 1 diabetes.

 - Phenformin should be stopped for at least 2 days after a surgery or a radiological test done using dyes.